 Before trying anything else, you should try RICE.
 RICE is an acronym for Rest, Ice, Compression and Elevation.
-It is a standard treatment method for a wide array of injuries, and is a very effective first step for treating metatarsophalangeal joint sprains.
+It is a standard treatment method for a wide array of injuries and is a very effective first step for treating metatarsophalangeal joint sprains.
 This step can be performed as soon as you feel the pain from the injury coming on; sooner even than having whatever issue you are experiencing professionally diagnosed.

-- Rest: Immediately stop using the affected body part, in this case the foot.
+- Rest: Immediately stop using the affected body part, in this case, the foot.
 Stop running, and stop bearing weight on the affected foot by leaning on something else or sitting down.

 - Ice: Apply an ice pack to the affected area.
-This helps in a few ways: first, the extreme cold can apply a numbing affect that soothes pain, and second, the temperature change will compress the area it comes in contact with, reducing swelling.
+This helps in a few ways: first, the extreme cold can apply a numbing effect that soothes pain, and second, the temperature change will compress the area it comes in contact with, reducing swelling.
 In order to avoid frost damage, limit ice use to 20 minutes every hour.

-- Compression: Once you have rested and ice has been applied, you can start holding the affected area in place with some sort of compression device.
+- Compression: Once you have rested and ice has been applied, you can start holding the affected area in a place with some sort of compression device.
 In the case of your feet and toes, the most effective method of compression is medical tape.
 For more information on applying medical or KT tape to your toe, consult the Tape section further down the article.

-- Elevation: After all prior steps have been taken, keep the affected area elevated at a 45 degree angle.
+- Elevation: After all prior steps have been taken, keep the affected area elevated at a 45-degree angle.
 This step is to prevent excessive pooling of blood to the area, which will help to reduce swelling and pain.
 An effective and convenient way to provide elevation to your foot is to lie in a bed and prop up your injured foot with some pillows underneath your leg.

 Another step to take after applying RICE is to take some form of anti-inflammatory medication.
-This will provide further pain and swelling relief while your foot undergoes the recovery process.
+This will provide further pain and swell relief while your foot undergoes the recovery process.
 There are many effective non-steroidal anti-inflammatory drugs, also known as NSAIDs, that can be purchased over the counter, without a prescription.
 However, if these do not provide adequate relief, you may want to get a stronger medicine prescribed.